gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - when you have 2 random variables, you can make one of them equal to something
 - if you add condition that X2 = x then you can calculate it
 - probability that X is less than or equal to x = 1 - Exp(-λ*x)

+## Oct 21, 2019
+- last time we talked about exponential distribution and derived some properties (all relied on memoryless)
+- today we woll go over single event expoenentials
+- squence of events: arrials to a systm (called the workload)
+- want it to be easy to analyze
+- reasonable approximation to reality

+#### Counting Process
+- N(t) is a counting process that is nondecreasing and N(t) = ,1,2///
+- it counts events basically

+#### Independent Increments